Alex Pandian: Development

-In April 2008, director Suraj announced that he had signed on with production house Studio Green to make a film with Karthi in the lead role.
-Early reports suggested that the film would star Anushka Shetty and Priyamani and would be a remake of the successful Telugu language film, Vikramarkudu, though Suraj claimed it would be an original script.
-However the film was placed on the backburner, with Karthi proceeding to star in a remake of Vikramarkudu under the direction of Siva in a project titled Siruthai (2011).
-In March, the film was titled as Alex Pandiyan named after Rajinikanth's character from Moondru Mugam.
+In March 2011, the film was titled as Alex Pandiyan named after Rajinikanth's character from Moondru Mugam.
 Karthi described Alex Pandian as a masala film since, like other films in the genre, it was a mixture of "entertainment, action and comedy".

 Casting

-The film re-emerged in April 2011, where it was announced that the film would be shot and readied for an August 2011 release.
+In April 2011, it was announced that the film would be shot and readied for an August 2011 release.
 Anushka Shetty was signed on to play the leading female role in the film, after delivering consecutive box office successes with Singam, Vaanam and Deiva Thirumagal.
-Bhavana was approached to play the second heroine in the film but turned the offer stating that the character offered was too glamorous.
-Subsequently, Nikita Thukral and Lakshmi Rai both claimed they had signed on to play the role, before Suraj later confirmed that Nikhita had edged it.
+Nikita Thukral and Lakshmi Rai both claimed they had signed on to play the second heroine, before Suraj later confirmed that Thukral had edged it.
 Suraj revealed that Meghna would play another heroine – though conflicting reports had given the role to Meghna Naidu, Meghna Raj and Meghna Nair of Siruthai fame.
 The role was later given to newcomer Akanksha Puri.
 Sanusha was roped in for another leading female role in the film, while it was confirmed that Santhanam would play brother to the three girls apart from Anushka.
 Milind Soman and Suman were selected to play negative roles, while Prathap Pothen was selected for a pivotal role.